 In 1983 tattoo removal was a serious surgery.
 Vanthournout spent a couple of weeks in recovery.
 At the time he was training to be a mechanic in the military and spent several weeks doing light desk duty after his recovery.

 2013: Laser removal is currently the gold standard method of tattoo removal, having developed away from the skin grafts in the late eighties.
 Instead of a hospital, you can now get your tattoos zapped off at a medical skin clinic, alongside other cosmetic services like Botox and laser hair removal.
 Laser tattoo removal requires no anaesthetic and downtime is just one week.

 The Q-Switched Ruby Laser is considered the industry’s gold standard among pigment-busting laser machines.
 It works by pushing light into the skin that destroys the pigments in the tattoo without damaging the surrounding skin.
 “Usually it heals well without pigment change or scarring,” says Toronto cosmetic dermatologist Dr. Lisa Kellett, who has been removing unwanted ink for about twenty years.

-Despite the sophistication of the machine, due to the lack of regulation in the spa and medical aesthetic industry, there are many small businesses across Canada that have people who are not regulated as medical professionals carrying out tattoo removal.
+Despite the sophistication of the machine, due to the lack of regulation in the spa and medical aesthetic industry, there are many small businesses across Canada that have people who are not regulated as carrying out tattoo removal.
 (Most states in the U.S. have regulated the sector).
 In recent years Dr. Kellett has seen a surge in patients who have been scarred by both poor tattoo removal and application techniques.